 - New York Institute of Technology designates the following categories of student information as public or "directory" information pursuant to existing laws, and may disclose or release the information without written consent:

-- name
+- o name

-- major field of study
+- o major field of study

-- minor field of study
+- o minor field of study

-- address
+- o address

-- telephone number
+- o telephone number

-- email address
+- o email address

-- dates of attendance
+- o dates of attendance

-- participation in officially recognized activities and sports
+- o participation in officially recognized activities and sports

 - photos

 - height/weight (for athletic team members)

-- date/place of birth
+- o date/place of birth

-- degrees and awards received and dates awarded
+- o degrees and awards received and dates awarded

-- most recent previous institution attended
+- o most recent previous institution attended

-- school/college
+- o school/college

 - New York Institute of Technology also complies with the federal Solomon Amendment, which requires colleges and universities to provide the following information from student records if requested by military recruiters:

-- name
+- o name

-- address
+- o address

-- telephone number
+- o telephone number

-- age or date of birth
+- o age or date of birth

-- present level of education such as freshman or sophomore
+- o present level of education such as freshman or sophomore

-- · date of graduation
+- o date of graduation

-- academic field of study
+- o academic field of study

 - Students must inform the college if they do not want this information disclosed by filing a written request with the Office of the Registrar.
 This can be done using a Request to Prevent Disclosure of Directory Information.